 - 3 Garlic Cloves Minced

 - 2 Thai Chili's More or Less depending on spice level.
 Can also substitute with Jalapenos.

 - 2 Eggs

-Dice half an onion, set aside.
+- Dice half an onion set aside.
 Pound chili's and garlic together to form a paste.
 If you don't have a mortar, you can finely chop them together.
 Or use diced Jalapenos and Garlic.
-Rinse and dry about 2 cups of Thai basil leaves.
+Rinse and dry about 2 cups of Thai basil leaves, or regular Basil.

-Add oil to pan and saute the onions, garlic and chili over medium high heat.
+- Add oil to a pan and saute the onions, garlic, and chili over medium-high heat.
 Then add the ground beef and cook thoroughly.

-Push everything to one side of the pan, add a little more oil and crack 2 eggs into the hot oil.
+- Push everything to one side of the pan, add a little more oil and crack 2 eggs into the hot oil.
 Give them some time to set, then mix in with the other ingredients.
 Add cauliflower rice, along with soy sauce and oyster sauce.
-Cook for a couple minutes until rice and vegetables become tender.
+Cook for a couple of minutes to incorporate sauce into the cauliflower rice.